Pedestrian scramble: In China

 Shanghai as of 2018, has 11 major intersections equipped with pedestrian scrambles across the city in busy commercial areas.
 Beijing opened its first pedestrian scramble at the intersection of Lugu West Street and Zhengda Road in 2018.
 Two pedestrian scrambles opened in Haikou in 2019.
 Guangzhou has two pedestrian scrambles as of 2019.
 Pedestrian scrambles also exist in Hangzhou, Shenzhen, Changzhou, Nantong and Yichang.
 Hong Kong has numerous intersections operating with an exclusive pedestrian interval but not timed for the longer diagonal crossings and are not marked as such.
 Diagonal crossing at these de facto scramble crossings is illegal in Hong Kong.

+In Finland

+A pedestrian scramble appeared after some repairs in Turku's main square, between Eerikinkatu and Aurakatu.

 In Japan

-Pedestrian scrambles, known as a scramble crossing (スクランブル交差点, sukuranburu-kōsaten), are very common in Japan, where more than over 300 such intersections exist.
-Japan's largest, and most famous, scramble crossing is found in Tokyo, outside Shibuya station, which was inaugurated in 1973.
+Pedestrian scrambles, known as a scramble crossing (スクランブル交差点, sukuranburu-kōsaten), are very common in Japan, where there are more than over 300 such intersections.
+Japan's largest and most famous scramble crossing is found in Tokyo, outside Shibuya station which was inaugurated in 1973.
 Over 3,000 pedestrians can cross in one scramble and has become a symbol of Tokyo and Japan as a whole.
 Sukiyabashi in Ginza is another large scramble crossing in Tokyo.

-Kansai also has many pedestrian scrambles, including four outside the north exit of Kyoto Station alone.
+Kansai has many pedestrian scrambles, including four outside the north exit of Kyoto Station alone.
 Most of the diagonal crossings in Osaka are located in the south of the city, in Abeno ward.

 The first pedestrian scramble to be installed in Japan was in the Kyushu city of Kumamoto in 1969.
+The scramble is located in the Kokaihonmachi district of the city's Chuo ward.